 Network operator Three (UK)has confirmed it will begin blocking adverts on mobile websites and in apps from next month.

 And while going through all these websites, I counter tons of advertisements and pop-up ads.
-Like I said, I do use Ad Block extension and I love it.
+Like I said, I do use YouTube Ad Block extension and I love it.
 Watching 30 Seconds advertisements, skippable ads, and unintentional pop ups just before I watch the new movie trailer, or a vlog, are getting indignantly annoying.

 But, do you know that the Internet and especially YouTube survive through advertisements?